-RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .05 Missing Buoys / deviation from the course.
+RACIN IG REGULATI ONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .05 Missing Buoys / deviation from the course.
 If a Driver misses a buoy, he can re-take it if he has not crossed the racing line on the inside of the course.
 The boat in question does not have the right of way when re-entering the race course and must give- way to any competitor already on the correct course.
 As per Surf.
-Deviation of the set course markers will result in disqualifications.

-00 D Maria and the state An ener Curf An and Courf .06 Damaging buoys If a competitor destroys or damages a buoy and causes the race to be red flagged he will be disqualified from that heat and any restart of that heat.
+Deviation of the set course markers will result in disqualifications. .06 Damaging buoys If a competitor destroys or damages a buoy and causes the race to be red flagged he will be disqualified from that heat and any restart of that heat.
 The competitor must pay the organiser the cost of a replacement buoy which sum must be in the advance programme.
-If not in the advance programme then the downce programme to pay.
+If not in the advance programme then the competitor can refuse to pay.
 If a competitor damages a buoy but the race is not red flagged, he will be deducted 3 points and the competitor must pay the organiser the cost of a replacement buoy and tackle, which sum must be in the advance programme.
 As per Surf.
-As per Surf. .07 Bumping Deliberate bumping of another competitor is strictly forbidden and will result in the disqualification from that heat or re-start/re-run and possible disqualification from the whole discipline if seen by the O.O.D as reckless and dangerous driving.
+As per Surf. .07 Bumping Deliberate bumping of another competitor is strictly forbidden and will result in the disqualification from that heat or re-star/re-run and possible discipline is seen by the O.O.D as reckless and dangerous driving.
 Other UIM penalties may also be given.
 As per Surf.
 As per Surf. .08 Crashing If one boat lands on another, the offending boat or boats will be disqualified from that heat/race.
 As per Surf.
-As per Surf. .09 Close Driving Tail-Gaiting, Zig-zaging or Snaking The 0.0.D may enforce penalties including disqualification and or Yellow / Red Cards for the following infingements: 1.
+As per Surf.

+D Ta Zi Driving 'ail-Gaiting, tig-zaging r Snaking The O.O.D may enforce penalties including disqualification and or Yellow / Red Cards for the following infringements: 1.
 A boat that follows dangerously close or directly behind (tailing gaiting) 2.
 A boat that is snaking in front of another boat or repeatedly changing lanes in front of another competitor.
 As per Surf.
-As per Surf.
+As per Surf. --------------- --- -- -------------- --------------